 Identity theft occurs when someone uses your personal information (Social Security number, account number, etc.) without your permission to commit fraud, theft or other crimes.

-Nationwide Bank understands that identify theft can have a serious impact on the good name and credit record of a victim.
+Nationwide Bank® understands that identify theft can have a serious impact on the good name and credit record of a victim.
 Sometimes it can take years to clean up the results of such a crime and restore an individual's personal and financial life.
-That's why we go to great lengths to work to protect your identity and make sure that your financial information is secure.
+That's why we go to great lengths to make sure your financial information is secure and provide you with protection from identify theft.
 We maintain physical, electronic and procedural safeguards that comply with federal standards to guard your identity.

 - Do not leave statements or other documents with your personal information where others can see them.

-- Minimize the amount of personal information available for a criminal can steal.
-Don't carry extra credit cards, your Social Security card, birth certificate or passport.
+- Don't carry extra credit cards, your Social Security card, birth certificate or passport.

 - Keep a list of all your credit cards, loans, account numbers and expiration dates in a safe place so you can notify creditors in case of theft or loss.

 - Never give a credit card number or loan account information over the phone unless you initiated the call.

 - When entering your PIN at an ATM, shield the keyboard from the view of others.

 - Be aware of who is listening when you give personal information over the phone, no matter the location.